matthiasantierens/puppet-sonarqube/README.md

 ### SonarQube Plugins

 The `sonarqube::plugin` defined type can be used to install SonarQube plugins.
-Plugins are available from many different sources, the modules support multiple download sources.
+Plugins are available from many different sources, so the module supports multiple download sources as well.
 It will also purge old plugin versions.

 Probably the best source for plugins is SonarSource.
 To download and install one of these plugins, use the following example: